Welcome to UCL University College.

 Laboratory, Agriculture and Food Processing programmes aimed at careers in food processing, analysis and agricultural industries.

-The Faculty of Education and Social Sciences offers programmes in Education; Social Education; Social Work and Public Administration.
+The Faculty of Education and Social Sciences offers programmes in Education; Social Education and Social Work.

 Education programmes aimed mainly at teaching in public and private schools (year 1-10).